The Beginner’s Guide To Facials

 Considering that a large proportion of my time is spent trying out the latest beauty products and services it probably seems inconceivable that I’ve only just had one of the most obvious of beauty treatments, the Facial.
 Yes that’s right, up until December (2018) I had never had a facial and I’m not sure whether I should be proud or embarrassed about the fact.

 Why, I hear you ask?
 I asked myself that same question, I guess I have always seen facials as a luxury that were not worth the expense.
 For the price of a 50 minute treatment, I can stroke my own face and buy a new pair of shoes or eat out at a nice restaurant instead.
-I also feel as strongly about a stranger touching my face as I do about a stranger touching my hair and in truth there is something about facials that just seem intimidating and invasive.
+I also feel as strongly about a stranger touching my face as I do about a stranger touching my hair and in truth there is something about facials that just seems intimidating and invasive.
 Lastly, adverts for spa treatments and clinics aren’t very inclusive, rightly or wrongly I’ve always translated this as exclusion.
 Skin types react differently to treatments so unless I see representation I’ll assume that you don’t cater for me.

 However, as I’ve gotten more immersed in the world of beauty and skincare, I’ve come to realise that the best investments that we can make is in our health, wellbeing and if your goal is also flawless skin then investing in your skincare is necessary, you can always buy new shoes, you only get one face.